zv09/WinBackupStatusBot/docs/index.md

 Based on communication further I will add you to the Contributors list additionally if you wish.

-### Jekyll Themes
+#### Jekyll Themes

-Pages site will use the layout and styles from the Jekyll theme(https://github.com/zv09/WinBackupStatusBot/settings/pages).
+Pages site will use the layout and styles from the GitHub's Jekyll theme.